pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/README.md

 You've been hard-coding some data for your CRUD apps to learn the fundamentals of servers and RESTFul routes.
 You could make some temporary changes, but the changes would disappear as soon as you shut down or restarted the server.

 You need a way to make the data persist so that you will still have the data if the server is restarted or shut down.
-You'll use a database to store and access data to do this.
+You'll use a database to store and access data.

 There are many kinds of databases.
 A common type is a relational database, which stores data in tables and rows like an Excel or Google spreadsheet.
 You will interact with relational databases using a coding language called SQL (Structured Query Language).
 Some popular ones are MySQL, Oracle, SQL Server, SQLite, and PostgreSQL.